 An extension for telescope.nvim that allows you to import modules faster based on what you've already imported in your project.

 searches your project for existing import statements giving you a faster way to add them to the current buffer.
+Import patterns are sorted by frequency, so your most used statements are usually just a few keystrokes away.
+You can select multiple items to import using tab.

 Install ripgrep.